Our service now covers areas all across Canada

 A wind-damaged roof is common, as extreme wind, rain, hail and snow can severely affect the structure.
 If left unattended, this damage will only worsen.
 So, what can you do about it?
 Read on for our solutions for a wind-damaged roof.

 First things first, there’s been a major storm and now you may suspect that your roof has been damaged.
 But how can you really be certain?
-Here are the steps to take to check if your roof has been damaged and how bad it is:
+Before calling a roofer, here are the steps to take to check if your roof has been damaged and how bad it is:

 If you’ve noticed any of the above issues with your roof, then it’s time to take the steps to repair it.
 Again, we would definitely recommend turning to a trusted contractor and having them take on the job.
 Roof repairs are tedious and difficult.
 Of course, if you’ve done this sort of thing before, then we’d suggest doing the repairs as soon as possible.